mapr-demos/finserv-ticks-demo/README.md

+BY USING THIS SOFTWARE, YOU EXPRESSLY ACCEPT AND AGREE TO THE TERMS OF THE AGREEMENT CONTAINED IN THIS GITHUB REPOSITORY.
+See the file EULA.md for details.

 # Processing engine for NYSE Market data

 This project provides a processing engine for ingesting real time streams of NYSE trades and quotes into MapR-DB.